cif/redux-fusion/README.md

 import { createEventHandler } from 'recompose'
 import fuse from 'redux-fusion'

+// the 'fuser' function returns a stream of props and ui actions simultaneously
-const Hello$ = (state$, dispatch) => (props$) => {
+// imagine mapStateToProps and mapDispatchToProps in one composeable stream const Hello$ = (state$, dispatch) => (props$) => {
   // handler props for the component (see recompose observable utils) const { handler: handleClick, stream: click$ } = createEventHandler()